NHSDigital/bcss-playwright/docs/utility-guides/ScreeningSubjectPageSearcher.md

 - `search_subject_by_search_area`
 - `check_clear_filters_button_works`

+### The page object parameter:
+- is required for all the listed functions above.
+It is listed as an arguement just once to avoid repetition

-### Verify subject event status by nhs no
+### Verify subject event status by NHS no

 This is used to check that the latest event status of a subject has been updated to what is expected.
-The provided nhs no is used to search the whole database and then verifies the latest event status is as expected.
+The provided NHS no is used to search the whole database and then verifies the latest event status is as expected.

 #### Arguments